4 minute read

 {"jsonrpc":"2.0","id":1,"result":{"protocolVersion":"2024-11-05","capabilities":{"experimental":{},"prompts":{"listChanged":false},"resources":{"subscribe":false,"listChanged":false},"tools":{"listChanged":false}},"serverInfo":{"name":"greeter","version":"1.10.1"}}}

 NOTE: The json commands here and below must be pasted as is.
-You cannot have newlines in between.
-If the formatting is incorrect, the server will just ignore your requests.
+Newlines are not permitted.
+If the formatting is incorrect, the server will just ignore the requests.

 {"jsonrpc":"2.0","method":"notifications/initialized"}

-You must follow with this command.
+This command must follow.
 Otherwise, the server will not finish the connection initialization (it’s a requirement of the protocol).

 {"jsonrpc":"2.0","method":"tools/list","id":1}